 It’s everybody’s problem Foot pain is a common problem.
 In fact, a recent report in the New York Times states that 75 percent of Americans experience foot pain at some point in their lives.
 Unfortunately, the fact that everybody has it doesn’t make it any less troublesome when yours is the painful foot.
-As providers of specialized foot and ankle care, the team of physicians, nurses, physical therapists, orthotists, and prosthetists at the Orthopaedic Associates of Michigan Foot & Ankle Center see their fair share of foot pain, including complex cases that have been referred by other physicians.
-In this post, Robert S. Marsh, DO, specialist with the OAM Foot & Ankle Center, explores a few of the most common types and causes of foot pain, as well as ways to prevent it.
-Later this month, OAM Foot & Ankle Center specialist Donald R. Bohay, MD, FACS, will discuss treatments for foot and ankle pain and problems.
-Why do my feet hurt?
-Perhaps foot pain is so prevalent because so many things can cause it — anything from physical activity, to chronic disease like diabetes, to the shoes we wear can play a role.
-“The kinds and causes of foot pain are as varied as the people who experience it,” says Dr. Marsh.
-“But the most common kinds of foot pain we see are plantar fasciitis, which causes pain in the arch and heel, and metatarsalgia, which is pain and inflammation in the balls of the feet.”
+As providers of specialized foot and ankle care, the team of physicians, nurses, physical therapists, and orthotists at the Orthopaedic Associates of Michigan Foot & Ankle Center see their fair share of foot pain, including complex cases that have been referred by other physicians.
+In this post, Donald R. Bohay, MD, FACS, specialist with the OAM Foot & Ankle Center, explores a few of the most common types and causes of foot pain, as well as ways to prevent it.

 Plantar Fasciitis According to the American Academy of Orthopaedic Surgeons, about 2 million people are treated for plantar fasciitis each year.
-Dr. Marsh points out that this condition crosses all population boundaries —adolescents, older adults, athletes, and couch potatoes are all candidates.
+Dr. Bohay points out that this condition crosses all population boundaries.
 Plantar fasciitis comes on when the ligament that supports the arch of your foot — or the plantar fascia — develops tiny tears and becomes irritated and inflamed.
-“Many people notice the pain when they get out of bed in the morning and take their first steps,” says Dr. Marsh.
+“Most commonly, people notice the pain when they get out of bed in the morning and take their first steps,” says Dr. Bohay.
 That pain typically subsides after walking for a few minutes, but can return after prolonged walking or exercise.
-“Others notice a deep ache in their arch or sharp heel pain or tenderness after exercise.”
-Advanced cases can feel more like needles pricking the bottom of the feet or can result in prolonged pain, even when resting.
-While the general population is at risk, Dr. Marsh cites a congenital condition called gastrocnemius contracture, or tightness of the outer calf muscle, as a common contributing factor.
-“People who have this condition are particularly prone to getting plantar fasciitis, especially when they alter their activity level, over train or start exercising when they haven’t exercised for a long time, repeatedly stand for long periods, or change the type of shoes they’re wearing.”
-Dr. Marsh offers these tips to help prevent plantar fasciitis or lessen its symptoms:
+“Some may feel a deep ache in their arch or sharp heel pain after exercise.”
+While the general population is at risk, Dr. Bohay cites a congenital condition called gastrocnemius contracture, or tightness of the outer calf muscle, as a common contributing factor.
+“People with tight calves are particularly prone to getting plantar fasciitis.”
+Dr. Bohay offers these tips to help prevent plantar fasciitis or lessen its symptoms:

 1. Wear supportive shoes with well-cushioned heels and good arch support.
 Avoid highly flexible footwear like flip-flops or “barefoot” shoes.